peak-scale/observability-tenancy/docs/proxy/configuration.md

     - namespace
     - target_namespace

-  # Whether to remove the tenant label from the request (Cortex Only currently)
+  # Whether to remove the tenant label from the request
   labelRemove: true

   # To which header to add the tenant ID
+  # If this is not set, no header with the tenant ID will be added
   header: X-Scope-OrgID

   # Which tenant ID to use if the label is missing in any of the timeseries